Cospatrick Douglas-Home, 11th Earl of Home: Career

 Home served as an Attaché at St Petersburg from 1822 to 1823 and was with the Foreign Office from 1823 to 1827.
 In 1828 he was appointed Under-Secretary of State for Foreign Affairs in the Duke of Wellington's Tory administration, a post he held until 1830.
-He succeeded his father in the earldom in 1841 and the following year he was elected a Scottish Representative peer, which he remained until 1874.
+He succeeded his father in the earldom in 1841 and the following year he was elected a Scottish representative peer, which he remained until 1874.
 In 1875, he was created Baron Douglas, of Douglas in the County of Lanark, in the Peerage of the United Kingdom, a revival of the title that was held by his wife's maternal grandfather (see below) and entitled him and his descendants to an automatic seat in the House of Lords.

 Family

-Lord Home married Hon.
+In 1832 Lord Home married Hon.
 Lucy Elizabeth Montagu-Scott, daughter of Henry Montagu-Scott, 2nd Baron Montagu of Boughton and Hon.
-Jane Margaret Douglas, the only daughter from the first marriage of Archibald Douglas, 1st Baron Douglas (a title which had become extinct in 1857 upon the death of James Douglas, 4th Baron Douglas).
+Jane Margaret Douglas, the only daughter from the first marriage of Archibald Douglas, 1st Baron Douglas (a title which became extinct in 1857 upon the death of James Douglas, 4th Baron Douglas).
 He assumed the additional surname of Douglas on succeeding to the extensive Douglas and Angus estates.
 The couple had several children, including William Sholto Home (1842–1916), a Major-General in the British Army.
 The Countess of Home died in May 1877, aged 71.
 Lord Home died at the Hirsel, Berwickshire, in July 1881, aged 81, and was succeeded in the earldom by his eldest son, Charles.
 Home's great-grandson Alec Douglas-Home, 14th Earl of Home, was Prime Minister of the United Kingdom from 1963 to 1964.